Sher1234/Horrible/README.md

 * Supports Anime Listing of Latest 60 releases from HS

+* Lists Today's as well as full weeks Schedule (According to User Time)

+* Notifies on Every New Release Availabe on HS

 ## Release Updates

 ```
+Added Support for Schedule, Notification on New Release & Design Improvemnts      Major Commit   - March 05, 2018

 Currently Listing Latest 60 Releases & Reimplemented some features                Initial Commit - March 04, 2018
 ```